KernelTuner/kernel_tuner/roadmap.md

  * Tuning compiler options in combination with other parameters
  * Example that tunes a kernel using thread block re-indexing
  * Example CUDA host code that uses runtime compilation
+ * A test_kernel function to perform parameterized testing without tuning